diffblue/gitlab/doc/api/users.md

 ## User modification **(FREE SELF)**

 > - The `namespace_id` field in the response was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82045) in GitLab 14.10.
-> - Ability to create an auditor user was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/366404) in GitLab 15.3.
+> - Ability to modify an auditor user was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/366404) in GitLab 15.3.

 Modifies an existing user.
 Only administrators can change attributes of a user.